selfishprimate/gerillass-docs/content/docs/loadify/index.md

 {{< /highlightwrap >}}

 {{< highlightwrap class="example">}}
 Now let's try another sexy example.
-This time we are going to **change the display order of the boxes** and **pass a value for secondary argument to manipulate the value of the `animation-duration` CSS property**.
+This time we are going to **change the display order of the boxes (we'll be using a diagonal pattern)** and **pass a value for secondary argument to manipulate the value of the `animation-duration` CSS property**.

 The display order will be as following: "**1**", "**6**", "**3**", "**8**", "**5**", "**2**", "**7**", "**4**"